IBM/ubiquity-k8s/README.md

 address = "127.0.0.1"  # IP/host of the Ubiquity Service
 port = 9999            # TCP port on which the Ubiquity Service is listening
 ```

+  * Verify that the logPath, exists on the host before you start the plugin.

 ### 4. Opening TCP ports to Ubiquity server
 Ubiquity server listens on TCP port (by default 9999) to receive FlexVolume requests, such as attach a volume.
 Verify that the FlexVolume node can access this Ubiquity server port.